[[cta2]]

 6. Total SaaS Contract Value

-It is important to know the total contract value and the amount of money you will pay for the complete renewal.
+It’s important to know the total contract value and the amount you’ll pay for the full renewal cycle, not just the monthly or annual fee.

-Instead of monitoring the expenses manually, use a SaaS spend management software like CloudEagle to track app usage and identify redundancies that caused your spend to surge.
+Instead of managing this manually, use a SaaS spend management platform like CloudEagle to monitor usage, flag redundancies, and surface insights.

 7. Service Level Agreement